On this page, we will take you through step-by-step how to create a course on the platform. See the video guide or read the guide down below.

 Add a course

-3. The form to create a course will now be visible.
-Start out by entering a Course image, and then choose a Name and Category.
+The form to create a course will now be visible.4.
+Enter a Course image

-5. In Short description you should add a brief description of what the course is about.
+In the Short description, you should add a brief description of what the course is about.
 We recommend that you make the first line in the description say “Click ‘Home’ to return to course overview” to help guide your employees.
 Then write the description below the advisory line.

-8. Remove the checkmark from Enable discussions and Show on catalogue.
+8. Remove the checkmark from Enable discussions and Show on the catalogue

-10. Click Add, and you will now have a course you can add content to and enrol to users.
+Hereafter you will have a course where you can add content to and enroll users.

 Rules for courses